Redawt/f4-frost-guide/normallo.md

 Put all mods here that patch a certain mod for FROST
 * PANPC FROST Patch.esp
 * RedsFrostCampsitePatch.esp
+* RedsFrostSCM.esp
 * ...

-#### 8. Frost Cell Fixes (FCF)
+#### 8. Weather Mods
 {: .hili}
+Weather mods need to be loaded here.
+Notes:
+- The Automatic Load Order checker below does not know which mods are weather mods, and therefore might complain.
+You can ignore the load order checker in such cases.
+Certain Weather mods are esm files and can't be loaded here.
+In that case they need to be loaded at the top of the load order (see rule 1), and require a patch for FROST that needs to be loaded here.
+- NACX does not need a patch for FROST anymore and needs to be loaded at the top of the load order

+#### 9. Frost Cell Fixes (FCF)
+{: .hili}

-No other files should come after the FCF .esp files.
+No other files should come after the FCF .esp files, except very special mods.
-The ONLY two exception to this rule are the Satellite Worldmap mod (SatelliteWorldMap.esp), and Item Sorter patches like Complex Sorter patches from xEdit.
+Two exception to this rule are the Satellite Worldmap mod (SatelliteWorldMap.esp), and Item Sorter patches like Complex Sorter patches from xEdit.
 The two exceptions must be loaded after the FCF files.
 If you don't follow these rules, bad things will happen!
 The FCF_Main.esp and FCF_Previsibines.esp must come first, and in the same order as below.
 After those two plugins all other FCF plugins must be loaded.